RostislavTelitsin/Python_Poftfolio.github.io/README.md

 ## OS and files

-- Sometime I need to work with some files, uzip them and rename.
-For example this part of code check if 'sample.xlsx' is exist and detele it.
+Sometime I need to work with some files, uzip them and rename
+- For example this part of code check if 'sample.xlsx' is exist and detele it.
 It alsomakes the list of excel files:
 ~~~
     if os.path.isfile('sample.xlsx'):
         os.remove('sample.xlsx')